Using Turbo Components

 - Open the

-window by going to the menuWindow > General > Chocolate Dinosaur > Turbo Components
+Turbo Componentswindow by going to the menuWindow > General > Chocolate Dinosaur > Turbo Components. - Drag the window and dock it somewhere in your UI.

 - Press the

-button at the bottom of the window to create a new list. - Either right-click on the list and select "Add" to add items, or drag and drop items from the Project window into the list.
++button at the bottom of the window to create a new list. - Either right-click on the list and select "Add" to add items, or drag and drop items from the Project window into the list.

 - Right-click on the window to access

-to customize.
+Preferencesto customize.

 Lists

-allows your team to create custom lists of components, assets and folders so they can be organized in a way that suits their workflow.
+Turbo Components allows your team to create custom lists of components, assets and folders so they can be organized in a way that suits their workflow.

 Lists can contain a mixture of items: